 Shrieking, “I am the nation’s salvation!”

-Dictated to all time his master’s visions bloom.
+Dictating all the time his stately visions bloom.

 “The Germans are the Master Race